-Based on the beneficial ownership of our common stock as of June 30, 2017, after giving effect to the conversion of all outstanding shares of our Series A Preferred Stock and our Series B Preferred Stock, as well as the \$16.0 million cash preference payment, and the approximately \$8.4 million of accumulated and unpaid dividends, on our Series A Preferred Stock, each of which will occur immediately prior to the completion of this offering, and the issuance of common stock by us in this offering, our officers and directors, together with holders of 5% or more of our outstanding common stock before this offering and their respective affiliates, will beneficially own % of our outstanding common stock.
-Accordingly, these stockholders will continue to have significant influence over the outcome of corporate actions requiring stockholder approval, including the election of directors, merger, consolidation or sale of all or substantially all of our assets or any other significant corporate transaction.
+Based on the beneficial ownership of our common stock as of December 31, 2015, after this offering, our officers and directors, together with holders of 5% or more of our outstanding common stock before this offering and their respective affiliates, will beneficially own approximately % of our common stock, assuming no exercise of the underwriters' option to purchase additional shares of common stock.
+Accordingly, these stockholders will continue to have an influence over the outcome of corporate actions requiring stockholder approval, including the election of directors, merger, consolidation or sale of all or substantially all of our assets or any other significant corporate transaction.
 The interests of these stockholders may not be the same as or may even conflict with your interests.
 For example, these stockholders could attempt to delay or prevent a change in control of the company, even if such a change in control would benefit our other stockholders, which could deprive our stockholders of an opportunity to receive a premium for their common stock as part of a sale of the company or our assets and might affect the prevailing price of our common stock.
 The significant concentration of stock ownership may negatively impact the price of our common stock due to investors' perception that conflicts of interest may exist or arise.
-In addition, Squadron currently has the right to designate four members of our board of directors and will continue to have certain board representation rights following the completion of this offering.
-See "Certain Relationships and Related Person Transactions - Squadron - Stockholders Agreement."